Why do you ride? For fitness? For fun? For friendship? If you join us for Ride for Reading you’ll be riding for good and riding for memories.

 • Riders must have a gravel grinder/touring bike or equivalent, be fit and capable of riding 60+ miles while carrying at least fifteen pounds of books plus water and personal snacks on their bikes.

 • We’re looking for approximately thirty riders to participate.
-The cost will be $100 per rider to cover the expenses for meals, cargo vehicles and return shuttle service.
+The cost will be $75 per rider to cover the expenses for meals, cargo vehicles and return shuttle service.
 (Discounts available for students and for those who the fee is a hardship – just ask.)
+If we have any more left over after paying all expenses it will be donated to Ride for Reading.
+No one is profiting from this event.

 • Each rider can place a small tent, sleeping bag and pad plus one small bag for clothes in the shuttle vehicles.